Ultrastrong light-matter interaction in a multimode photonic crystal: Outlook

 Finally, the multimode correlation measurements presented in this work can become a useful technique for probing entanglement in large-scale quantum systems, further expanding the quantum optics toolbox for characterizing strongly-correlated photonic materials~\cite{Carusotto_NatPhys2020}.
 The sharp change in the squeezing correlations observed in~\Figref{fig:4} could in fact be indicative of a driven-dissipative phase transition between the two inelastic emission regimes~\cite{Fitzpatrick_PRX2017}.
 Furthermore, this pumped nonlinear system can be used as a broadband correlated reservoir for quantum communication applications, where the correlated photon fields can drive distant qubit nodes and distribute entanglement in a quantum network~\cite{KrausCirac_PRL2004, Agusti_arxiv2022}.
-This stimulated reservoir can also be potentially used as a source of multimode squeezed light in boson sampling experiments for demonstrating quantum computational advantage~\cite{Deshpande_SciAdv2022}.
-A particularly intriguing prospect would be to provide strong evidence that an experiment of the type shown in Fig.\ \ref{fig:4}, which we were unable to reproduce theoretically due to the large Hilbert space involved, is itself a demonstration of a quantum advantage. \\
+This stimulated reservoir can also be potentially used as a source of multimode squeezed light in boson sampling experiments for demonstrating quantum computational advantage~\cite{Deshpande_SciAdv2022}. \\